-While much progress has been made in Alzheimer’s disease (AD) research, the exact cause is unknown.
-Many scientists believe that a buildup of two abnormal structures in the brain play an important role.
+While much progress has been made in AD research, the exact cause is unknown.
+Although scientists don’t fully understand the triggers, factors that may contribute to the disease include genetics and lifestyle and environmental factors.
+Many scientists also believe that a buildup of two abnormal structures in the brain play an important role.
 These structures are called amyloid plaques and neurofibrillary tangles.

 Amyloid plaques are dense, mostly insoluble clumps of protein fragments.
 They leave a highly damaging substance outside and around the brain’s nerve cells.

 People with AD have a buildup of these plaques in their hippocampus.
-The hippocampus is involved with memory, including how immediate or short-term memories are stored into long-term memories.
+The hippocampus is the part of your brain involved with memory, including how short-term memories are stored into long-term memories.

-Your ability to function in everyday life also can be affect by an unhealthy hippocampus.
+Your ability to function in everyday life can be affected by an unhealthy hippocampus.
 Everything you do involves your ability to acquire, store, and retrieve memories.
-This can be anything from remembering if you ate lunch, to recognizing a loved one, to recalling if you turned off the stove.
+This can be anything from remembering if you ate lunch, to recognizing a loved one or recalling if you turned off the stove.

-The hippocampus also is essential to both spatial memory and spatial navigation.
+The hippocampus is also essential to spatial memory and spatial navigation.
 Spatial memory is how you retain information about your surroundings.
 Spatial navigation involves how you travel to a destination.
-Research suggests early hippocampus damage may explain why AD sufferers often wander and get lost.
+Research suggests early hippocampus damage may explain why people with AD often wander and get lost.

 Brain nerve cells (called neurons) have a special transport system called microtubules.
-It acts like railroad tracks, and safely guides and transports nutrients, molecules, and information to other cells.
+They act like railroad tracks and safely guide and transport nutrients, molecules, and information to other cells.
 An important fiber-like protein called tau is responsible for keeping those microtubules stable.

-The tau’s chemical make-up is altered in people with AD.
+The chemical make-up of tau proteins is altered in people with AD.
 The threads of tau become tangled and twisted.
 Thus, the microtubules become unstable and disintegrate, which collapses the entire neuron transport system.

 This series of events may be related to the first visible sign of AD: memory loss.
 More research is needed to determine if amyloid plaques, tangles, and tau are a direct cause of AD.

-Researchers are certain of a genetic component to AD.
+Researchers believe genetics play a role in whether you develop AD.
 In the elderly, the gene most associated with the onset of symptoms is located on chromosome 19.
 It’s called apolipoprotein E (APOE).

 There are several versions (alleles) of APOE.
 According to the National Institute on Aging, about 40 percent of people who develop AD later in life have an APOE e4 allele.
 A blood test can determine if you have it.

-But it’s still not possible to predict who will develop AD.
+That said, it’s still not possible to predict who will develop AD.
 Some people with one or even two APOE e4 alleles never develop the disease.
 Others who get AD don’t have any APOE e4 alleles.
-Still, an “AD gene” does increase your risk.
+Still, having an “AD gene” does increase your risk.

 One of these newly identified genes that increase your risk is CD33.
 It causes the body to not eliminate as many amyloid plaques as it should.
-And scientists have long believed amyloid plaques — and more specifically their building up to toxic levels — likely plays a key role in degradation of brain neurons.
+Scientists have long believed that the buildup of amyloid plaques likely plays a key role in degradation of brain neurons.

 Genetic studies of families with a history of early-onset AD have identified mutations in three different genes.